Willie169/Android-Non-Root/README.md

 * Run `termux-change-repo` command.
 * Select one or more repositories for which you want to change mirror by tapping "space" and navigating over list by up/down arrow keys.
 Tap enter to confirm the choice.
-* Pick a mirror, it is recommended to begin with mirror hosted by Grimler.
-Same as previously, navigate over list by arrow keys, pick mirror by space key and confirm choice by pressing "enter".
+* Pick a mirror.
+Control method is same as the last step.
 * If you have installed other package repositories, like x11 and root, then you must select and change those mirrors as well.
 You can check your current mirrors by running the `termux-info` command.
-Note that the science and game repos have been merged into main repo and should be removed with apt remove science-repo game-repo if you have them installed.
+Note that the science and game repos have been merged into main repo and should be removed with `apt remove science-repo game-repo` if you have them installed.
-* If you receive errors like:
+* Accept them by answering `y` if you receive errors like:

 ```
 E: Repository 'https://grimler.se/termux-root-packages-24 root InRelease' changed its 'Origin' value from 'Bintray' to 'termux-root-packages-24 root'
 E: Repository 'https://grimler.se/termux-root-packages-24 root InRelease' changed its 'Label' value from 'Bintray' to 'termux-root-packages-24 root'
 N: This must be accepted explicitly before updates for this repository can be applied.
 See apt-secure(8) manpage for details.
 Do you want to accept these changes and continue updating from this repository? [y/N]
 ```

-, then accept them by typing `y`.

 * After changing the mirror, it is highly advisable to run `pkg upgrade` command to update all packages to the latest available versions, or at least update `termux-tools` package with `pkg install termux-tools` command.
 Also make sure your device has internet connectivity and the repository URLs are accessible in a browser.